Sector14/cougar-util/Readme.md

 TODO: Udev rules to invoke on connection with -c user -e on as root.

+# Bundles Configs

+config/rdr-cursor-on.tmc - Moves the microstick x & y axis to 6/7 and moves
+rudder and toe brakes to 8/9/10.
+This allows the microstick to be used in Falcon BMS.
+It also enables the "Windows Axis" option allowing all 10 axis to be visible.

+config/rdr-cursor-off.tmc - Moves microstick x & y axis to 9/10 and rudder/toe
+brakes to 6/7/8.
+It also disables the "Windows Axis" option, only 7 axis will be visible.

+Note, if you use either of these tmc files, they contain manual calibration data specific to my joystick.
+You should not enable manual calibration mode with these files.
+Instead stick to automatic calibration mode or produce your own TCM files via windows.

+dunc_dx.bin and dunc_dx_replacement.bin are compiled versions of the Dunc TJM/TMM files that shipped with Falcon BMS 4.33-U5.
+Refer to the "HOTASCompiler BIN Files" section if you wish to use different TMJ files from Linux.

 # Thoughts on the Future

 It would be nice to not need to use Windows at all to do the pre-configuration but that cannot happen without further Linux utilities and additional feature support in this utility to cover:-

-  1. Firmware flashing
+  1. Firmware flashing                                     (planned)
   2. Perform manual calibration
   3. Configure axis mappings and generate tmc file
   4. Upload pre-made tmc                                   (supported)
   5. Activate user/default tmc profile                     (supported)
   6. Compile tmj/tmm files
-  7. Upload compiled tmj/tmm
+  7. Upload compiled tmj/tmm                               (planned)
   8. Enable/disable Emulation mode                         (supported)
   9. Select manual or automatic calibration                (planned)

 Of the unsupported options:-

-"1" - Flashing firmware is feasible to support but without tmj/tmm and manual calibration support, would be of limited use.

-"2" - I've not reversed the TMC file format yet which will be required in order to make any use manual calibration data.
+"2" - I've not reversed the TMC file format yet which will be required in order to merge new manual calibration data with existing profiles and optionally saving back out to a new TMC.
 Generating this data isn't difficult for simple linear based limits.
-A possible future feature.
+Although there are no current plans to support this, it may one day happen.

 "3" - As with "2", TMC file format needs reversing.
-I'm not aware of any existing Linux application to configure axis mappings and really a gui app would be of limited use as generally the only need to make a custom tmc is to switch rudder/toe brake axis mappings out with the RDR Cursor and such a tmc for that is bundled.

-TMC reversing will however enable embedded manual calibration data to be updated once "2" is supported.
+I understand the axis mapping section, but have not spent time decoding the rest of the tcm file yet.

+Even if TMC is fully reversed, the usefulness in supporting this is questionable.
+Given that in most cases uploading a pre-made TMC that remaps the RDR Cursor would be sufficient for most users with the only real modification being merging manual calibration data which is unique to each cougar.

-"6" - Compilation of tmj/tmm is not going to be supported and I'm not aware of any other application at this time for Linux or Windows that will compile the Foxy tmj/tmm files and output a data file suitable for upload.
-This likely involves a non trivial amount of work.
+"6" - Compilation of tmj/tmm is not going to be supported.
+If you hear about a compiler for tmj/tmm files that saves in the same bin format as the HOTASCompiler produces (as a temporary file) please let me know.

-"7" - Uploading is pointless unless there is a way to easily produce suitable compiled data files at the very least via Windows.
-Foxy does not provide this.

-A capture of the packet data for a specific tmj/tmm profile could be saved out and bundled with this utility or you could save your own mappings out for various games.
-But saving the files is quite user unfriendly and with no ability to modify mappings for any bundled files, unlikely to be of great use.
-That said upload support can be added should anyone really want this.

-If anyone else creates an application that replicates Foxy's compilation process and outputs to a data file.
-I will add support for uploading the result and at this time a separate util to allow quick switching between different game tmj/tmm profiles would also make sense.
+Uploading of compiled BIN files on the other hand is worthwhile to allow switching between different tmj game profiles without needing Windows/Wine/VM.
+See compiler section below for instructions on generating BIN files in Windows.

+"7" - This didn't seem possible due to the lack of an output file from the HOTASCompiler.
+However, there is a hacky workaround to get HOTASCompiler.exe in windows to generate a .BIN file that is suitable for uploading to the Cougar.

+This makes it possible to bundle a few common compiled profiles such as Dunc's and Dunc's replacement for BMS.
+End users with access to windows (or a VM/wine) can also use foxy to edit/generate their own too.

+For this reason upload support for compiled TMJ files (BIN) will be added.

+# HOTASCompiler BIN Files

+The workaround is that on Windows 7, HOTASCompiler.exe generates a BIN file in the Program Files(x86)/HOTAS/ directory with the name of the tmj you're compiling and the extension .BIN.
+Due to file access restrictions, the generated temporary file is actually created in the Local AppData VirtualStore HOTAS directory.

+The snag is that HOTASCompiler deletes this file as soon as it's done.
+As a workaround you can remove the Delete permission on the HOTAS directory.
+Properties/Security tab/ Advanced, Change permissions,Add, Enter Everyone for the object name, Ok, tick Deny column for "Delete subfolders and files" and then Apply and ok out.

+You can now use Foxy to compile any TMJ/TMM file and find the corresponding bin file in the virual store.
+Generate a bin file for each TMJ game profile you wish to use, transfer to linux and then you can use the cougar-util (once supported) to upload and switch between profiles.

 # WARNING / DISCLAIMER